You just booked your first wedding.

 Post Teasers

 After a wedding, make it a goal to upload sneak peeks on social media within 24 to 48 hours.
-These are normally a few photos that let the client know what their images look like.
+These are normally a few photos that let the client have an idea of what their images look like.
 Likewise, teasers give them something to look forward to sharing with their family and friends.

-The couple, family, and guests will still feel the rush of the event, which excites them about seeing images.
+The couple, family, and guests will still feel the rush of the event, which makes them excited about seeing images.
 At this point, you’ll likely get new followers, likes, shares, and comments.

 Deliver Photos on Time